Smoothieware/SmoothieV2/DFUBootloader/README.md

 If can be built to load into QSPI or at the end of normal flash memory.

+To build: cd DFUBootloader then type rake target=Nucleo -m or rake target=Devebox -m.

 When flashed and dfu_enable is selected in config.ini you can run dfu-util to flash new firmware.

 This is mainly for developers.